-The Tolland Water Department - Main System serves 404 residential, commercial, and public facility customers in Tolland.
+The Tolland Water Department - Main System serves 406 residential, commercial, and public facility customers in Tolland.
 Water for the Tolland Water Department - Main System comes from two gravel pack wells located on South River Road in the Willimantic River Valley.
-We have an interconnection with Connecticut Water which could be used as an emergency source of supply.
-Over the past year, our system underwent routine and non-routine flushing.
-In late July into early August the tank was offline for a week so that it could be drained, cleaned, and disinfected.
+We also have an interconnection with Connecticut Water which can be used as an emergency source of supply.
+Over the past year, our system underwent routine flushing in the Spring and Fall.